remarkablemark/remarkablemark.github.io/_posts/2017/2017-01-17-minimal-express-server.md

 $ node server.js
 ```

-Your site should be up at [http://localhost:3000](http://localhost:3000) (open the url in a browser).
+Your site should be up at <a href="http://localhost:3000" target="_blank" data-proofer-ignore>http://localhost:3000</a> (open the url in a browser).
 And that's it!